danny00747/tfe-report/src/04_introduction.md

 ::: note

-The car rental management system presented in this report is a web-based application for the stakeholder's company that's accessible to the public through the web and furthermore keep and maintain records about reservations. \newline
+The car rental management system presented in this report is a web-based application for the stakeholder's company that's accessible to the public through the web and furthermore it was developed to keep and maintain records about reservations. \newline

 The main feature of this application is to keep tracks of vehicles, customers and booking.
 The latter provides useful information to the administrator such as making reports of booked vehicles and acts as a vehicle management system by monitoring the use and price of these vehicles.
-From the customer point of view, this application helps them find that car to move from one place to another for business or school purposes, tour, and sightseeing occasions.
-Thus, making this application extremely useful.
+From the customers point of view, this application helps them find that car to move from one place to another for business or school purposes, tour, and sightseeing occasions.
+Thus, making it extremely useful.

 :::